bitfocus/companion-module-songbeamer-osc/companion/HELP.md

 Open the macro window (ALT + F8) and execute `IniSFS.OSC.Enabled := True;`

-## Use of variables and feedbacks

-All variables are only updated upon changes in Songbeamer or in case any feedback is using them.
-This means that the use of variables as simple "display" values might show incorrect initial states.

-In case some value has issues a warning referencing the respective github issue will be logged.
+## Implementation status

+Any behaviour that is not implemented yet should show a log entry referencing a respective GitHub issues.
 More details can be found on the issues page https://github.com/bitfocus/companion-module-songbeamer-osc/issues

 Please be aware that quite a lot of functionality is not yet fully implemented in Songbeamer.
 This module is NOT provided by the Songbeamer developers but rather a user!
+Upcoming release changes might not be available at the same time.

 # Technical things ...

+THIS PART IS ONLY RELEVANT IF YOU ARE TESTING OR DEVELOPING THIS MODULE

 - Upcoming devolpment milestones are tracked in https://github.com/bitfocus/companion-module-songbeamer-osc/milestones
 - Original Songbeamer OSC documentation is in documents/SongBeamer.docx
 - Modified Songbeamer OSC documentation with status comments and references to existing bug tickets is in documents/SongBeamer_OSC.docx

+## Initial connection and variables

+During start of the module /xinfo is requested from Songbeamer This is used to check the Songbeamer version and updated status to ok if a response is received.

+Every time /xinfo response is received the module will try to send an initial request for all variables.
+This is because Songbeamer will only send updates but not the original state.
+Variables will also be subscribed when using them prepared feedbacks

+Because in it's current state all variable ids equal their path (e.g. presentation_state == /presentation/state) a simple str replacement followed by a request to the respective url is used for init

 ## Use of development branch